jravis-8520/h-infect/README.md

 ## ABOUT

-H-INFECT is a officially made for HACKING users of termux from this tool in just one click you can CREATE VIRUS.
+H-INFECT is a officially made for HACKING users of TERMUX from this tool in just one click you can CREATE VIRUS.
 This tool works on rooted Android device, Non-rooted Android device FOR ANDROID DEVICES 27 TYPES OF VIRUS, FOR WINDOWS 11 TYPES OF VIRUS AND MACOS 2 TYPES of virus

 ## SCREENSHOT